ukhsa-collaboration/covid19-app-system-public/doc/design/deployments.md

 ---|---|
 AppSystem|The main CTA functionality serving the COVID19 app and third party backend integrations|
 Analytics|The analytics subsystem based on QuickSight|
-Synthetics|The monitoring functionality based on AWS synthetic canaries|
 PublicDashboard|The website providing a dashboard view on the CTA system statistics|

 ## Functionality vs. Content